Speak to any Naturopath, and they will tell you about the clients who wait until the very last minute to start seeing a naturopath.

 Is naturopathy your last hope?

-So this idea that you can leave seeing a naturopath to the very last minute, after you’ve tried everything else and have thrown your hands up in the air and said:
+So this idea that you can leave seeing a naturopath to the very last minute after you’ve tried everything else and have thrown your hands up in the air and said:

 “Well, I might as well go to a naturopath then.
 It’s my last hope.”

-The longer you leave symptoms unchecked and allow a disease process to take hold, the harder it becomes for a naturopath (or any other natural health practitioner) to help to reverse these imbalances and get you feeling better.
+The longer you leave symptoms unchecked and allow a disease process to take hold, the harder it becomes for a naturopath (or any other natural health practitioner) to help reverse these imbalances and get you feeling better.

 The bit about the Holden Gemini